mjuresic/Zadaci/README.md

-# Zadaci, Java and algorithms and data structure practice
+# Zadaci, Java/Kotlin and algorithms and data structure practice
 Almost all problems are from codeforces .